lxnewayfarer/snippets/README.md

-This is public repository for Ruby/Rails snippets where you can find some helpful pieces of code for any cases
+This is public repository for Ruby/Rails and other helpful snippets

 Check repository to explore snippets